 The Office of Search and Rescue compiles summary data periodically.
-It is posted on the SAR Program Internet web site. (http://www.uscg.mil/hq/cg5/cg534/default.asp)
+It is posted on the SAR Program Internet web site.
+(Home - CG-CVC-1 (uscg.mil))

 B.6.2 Pre-Formatted Reports

 Within Business Intelligence in CG Portal, Coast Guard personnel have the ability to examine a wide range of data for both case and sortie level SAR response data.
 SAR Data is found in the CGBI Cubes & Reports section and different "cubes" are used to access the data depending on the year.